1. Examples

 Basic mistakes in a part-time job cover letter

 • Don’t talk yourself down: While you might not have much experience, comments such as ‘It isn’t much, but I worked as a cashier in a supermarket’ will impress no one.
-Be loud and proud about even the most insignificant experience.
+Be loud and proud about even the most seemingly insignificant experience.
 Tell the hiring manager why it matters.

 • Too chatty: A cover letter is a formal document, so don’t adopt an overly conversational tone in an attempt to be friendly.
 You will hopefully get your chance to charm your future boss during an interview, so keep it formal.